epfl-ada/ada-2022-project-tacocat/README.md

 - We only kept the clusters with size more than 400 to be able to generalize well with our analysis.

 ### Step 4: Cluster Analysis
 - With this step, we created plots to answer our research questions on clusters and their unique features.
-In this step we used `matplotlib.pyplot` library to visualize our data.We always dropped NaN values in our analysis.
+In this step we used `matplotlib.pyplot` library to visualize our data.
+We always dropped NaN values in our analysis.

 - **Are there clusterings between the people in the film industry?**
     - With the clustered graph, we know that the answer is yes.